frenchdonuts/backburner_android/README.md

-# Meditations(WIP): Surprise yourself with your past thoughts
+# backburner(WIP): A way for your back-burner to interject into your life.

 This is an app I've been thinking about making for a while.
-Its purpose is to randomly notify the user of heuristics, tidbits of wisdom, etc.
+Its purpose is to randomly notify the user of items left in the back-burner without desensitizing the user to notifications (insta-dismiss).
+It does this by making sure the time interval between notifications is fairly long (7-14 days), and random.
 It also serves as a demonstration of my current understanding of Android architecture.

 ## General architecture